strmlineapp-ux/agileflow/src/docs/data-documentation.md

 ## Multi-Tenant Architecture

 AgileFlow is designed as a multi-tenant application, where each company or organization (a "tenant") operates within its own completely isolated Firebase project.
-This ensures the highest level of data privacy and security.
+This ensures the highest level of data privacy, security, and scalability.

 ### Tenant Identification & Configuration